atdsutm/atdsutm.github.io/README.md

 ### GuliKit Kingkong Series

 I made a custom controller layout for gamepadviewer.
-Please use the Xbox One controller template.
 The design has 4 basic colors of blue, pink, black and pro version.
 I will try to find time to make the new Regular Black 2, Pro 2 and a white version (when Gulikit releases it).

 Credits to Gulikit for sending the vector file.